spearman792/documentation/content/CORE/Tasks/_index.md

 weight: 70
 ---

-TrueNAS includes an easy to use interface for common tasks a sysadmin needs to preform on a NAS on a regular basis.
+TrueNAS includes an easy to use interface for common tasks a sysadmin needs to perform on a NAS on a regular basis.
 These can roughly be broken down into three groups.

  + System level tasks
    + Cron Jobs